The psychedelic crisis: bad trip

 Objective: To understand that the panic being felt and negative thoughts/ideas/beliefs experienced are nothing more than a product of a negative mindset caused by the panic reaction.
 If specific anxiety occurs, to transition to general anxiety.

-In both these cases, the consequence is specific anxiety - anxiety about a specific thing.
 You think "oh shit, this terrible thing is happening ! (aliens/devils/murdering friends, etc)" and this sets you down the path for increases in anxiety.
 The path for opposing anxiety begins with the recognition that you are simply experiencing an anxiety reaction and that is all

 that is going on.
 Your mindset is negative and so you are thinking negative thoughts.
 This recognition is essential